The future of software

 Reality check

-Coding agents are fantastic and will get better, but no matter how good they get, the developer will want to know what they have made to understand the features, the quality and the security of what has been made.
-Coding agents are no mechanistic compilers, so you cannot just assume that everything will be ok, but proofreading the entire codebase is no guarantee that something dangereous or stupid will not have escaped your attention.
+Coding agents are fantastic and will get better, but no matter how good they get, the developer needs to understand the code, the features, the quality and the security of it.
+Coding agents are no mechanistic compilers, so you cannot just assume that everything will be ok, but proofreading the entire codebase is no guarantee that something wrong, dangereous or harmfull will not have escaped your attention.
 And your attention will quickly get bored in the process as well.

 A second point that people have become aware of, is that coding agents are strong at certain points an weaker at others.
-Chasing and solving bugs is definitely an area where they have proven to be very efficient and clever.
-But the design phase of a project is a much harder nut to crack for most agents and in my experience often results in elaborate bs whereby the agent gets lost in intricate details so that it sometimes takes a while before you realize he hasn't got a clue what he is doing.
+Chasing and solving bugs is definitely an area where they have proven to be very efficient.
+But the design phase of a project is a much harder nut to crack for most agents and in our experience often results in elaborate bs whereby the agent gets lost in intricate details so that it sometimes takes a while before you realize he hasn't got a clue what the big picture is.

 Also as systems become large, an agent has to keep a lot of context alive.
 This becomes inefficient and expensive as many dev labs have experienced.